 The seating area had the same wicker chairs facing the glass doors overlooking the pool.
 The same bar with free coffee and tea provisions lined the wall next to the door.
 On the opposite end was the desk and in-room tablet.

 Another feature that’s unique to the overwater villas?
 The glass floor by the closet area.
 As I was photographing the room, the concierge pointed out a starfish mosaic at the bottom.
-She explained that every overwater villa had one of these glass floors, with a unique mosaic design visible below it.
+She explained that every overwater villa at the Waldorf Astoria Maldives had a glass floor – each with a unique mosaic design visible below it.
 What a nice detail!

 Overwater villa bathroom